 OPG’s Darlington Nuclear Generating Station is a four-unit station with a net output of 3,512 megawatts (MW).
 Located in the Municipality of Clarington in Durham Region, 70 km east of Toronto, Darlington Nuclear provides about 20 per cent of Ontario's electricity needs, enough to serve a city of two million people.

 On Dec.
-13, OPG made the following important submissions to the Canadian Nuclear Safety Commission:
+13, OPG made the following important submissions to the Canadian Nuclear Safety Commission (CNSC):

 The reactor buildings at Darlington are each made of heavily reinforced concrete (external walls 1.8 m or 6 ft. thick) to enclose the reactors and related equipment.
 Interior concrete walls also shield personnel from radiation during operation.
 Each building contains one reactor and four steam generators (boilers).
 The reactor consists of a large, heavily shielded vessel or calandria, which contains 480 fuel channels and 6,240 bundles of uranium fuel that are encased in zircaloy sheathing.